turingschool/front-end-curriculum/lessons/module-1/js-2.md

 - `Loops` A quick and easy way to do something repeatedly
 - `Control Flow` The order in which the computer executes statements in a script.
 The order of execution can change whenever the computer runs across the (extremely frequent) structures that change the control flow, such as conditionals and loops.

-## Learning Goals

-In this lesson we'll cover:

-* More about functions and their uses
-* Variable scope
-* Array literals
-* Adding/changing values to arrays via their indices
-* `for` loops

 # More on Functions